RichardChambers/raspberrypi/amqp/README.md

 ## RabbitMQ setup and configuration

 After installing `librabbitmq-server` you will need to set up a RabbitMQ user using the `rabbitmqctl` utility.

+Typically using the `rabbitmqctl` utility requires `sudo`.

 See [rabbitmqctl](https://www.rabbitmq.com/rabbitmqctl.8.html) which has a list of the commands and the command syntax.
 The specific command to create a user is `sudo rabbitmqctl add_user user password`.

+If you type just the name of the utility with no command line arguments, a help listing will be generted so if you type `rabbitmqctl` and press the Enter key, a command line synopsis will be displayed.

 Logs for RabbitMQ are by default in /var/log/rabbitmq and these logs can be helpful in troubleshooting problems and errors.